 - Even Heating – Dutch ovens provide even heat distribution to your food.
 There are no “hot spots” on the bottom of the pot.
 It also has a nice tight-fitting lid.

 - No Seasoning & No Rusting – Because of the enamel coating on Dutch ovens, there is no need for seasoning before use.
-Unlike traditional cast iron cookware, which is prone to rusting when it’s not seasoned properly or when submerged in water for long periods of time, enamel coating on Dutch ovens protects it from rusting, allowing you to boil water, soak and place it in the dishwasher.
+Unlike traditional cast iron cookware, which is prone to rust when it’s not seasoned properly or when submerged in water for long periods of time, enamel coating on Dutch ovens protects it from rusting, allowing you to boil water, soak and place it in the dishwasher.

 To make these teriyaki wings in the Dutch oven, it basically involves two simple steps: 1) simmering the wings over the stovetop until well coated 2) A quick broil under the oven.
-And out comes these Teriyaki wings that are sweet, savory, very sticky with perfect char.
+And there you have it, Teriyaki wings that are sweet, savory, very sticky with perfect char.

 Sake Pairing with REI Junmai DaiGinjo

 For this teriyaki wings recipe, we paired it with the very versatile REI Junmai DaiGinjo from Takara Sake.
 This delicious sake is made in Berkeley California with Cal-rose rice polished to 50%.
 Unlike most daiginjo sake which is sipped by itself, Takara Sake created REI to enjoy with food.

 As you pick up REI in the sake glass (chilled), the distinct clean and fresh aroma of high-quality sake slowly infuses your nose.
 Once you take a sip of REI, you would notice how smooth it is right away.
 Hints of melon, cucumber, and melon hit your taste buds gently.
 Inside your mouth, the sake evolves to more floral and fruit flavors with a slightly dry finish.